 This method is important, just find the culprit who is responsible for draining your battery.

 You can do it by going to “Settings > Battery“.

-This option will breakdown of what’s consuming your phone’s battery.
+This option will breakdown what’s consuming your phone’s battery.
 Applications and features will display in a descending list of battery hogs.
-If you find an application which you barely use or a feature you never use, you’ll want to uninstall the app or turn off the feature.
+If you find an application that you barely use or a feature you never use, you’ll want to uninstall the app or turn off the feature.

 3. Home screen widgets and live wallpaper are bad

 Lots of people are using home screen widgets on their smartphones, they think it will ease up their work.
 But it makes an adverse effect on battery life.
 Since widgets function took more RAM and also the background process will fasten draining of your battery.
 If you really want to save your battery life avoid adding widgets to the home screen.

 Yes, live wallpapers give life to your smartphone home screen.
 But don’t forget it’s using a lot of battery life because live wallpapers make screen always active and this consumes battery.
 So go for regular still images as wallpapers or as we already said use black wallpapers and save battery life.

 4. Turn off automatic brightness

 Automatic Brightness — sounds useful feature, but don’t go for it.